Evernote Review (How To Get Organised & Remember Everything!)

-In the end I wasn’t disappointed.
+In the end, I wasn’t disappointed.
 It is a simple idea which has been utilised to its full potential in my opinion.
 Basically, Evernote allows you to stay on the ball and organised with reminders, notes and more.
-They call it your ‘notable world’ and in all honestly I couldn’t have put it better myself.
+They call it your ‘notable world’ and in all honesty, I couldn’t have put it better myself.

 So, I guess you’re all wondering by this point what it actually does.
 Well firstly, it allows you take text notes which you manually type in and store them in a pre-determined folder.
 This can include things such as shopping lists, to do lists and all things similar that you need to remember.